-To encourage greater savings among South Africans, the 2012 Budget Review proposed the tax-preferred savings and investment accounts as alternatives to the current tax-free interestincome caps.
+To encourage greater savings among South Africans, the 2012 Budget Review proposed the tax-preferred savings and investment accounts as alternatives to the current tax-free interest-income caps.
 This will encourage a new generation of savings products.
-Returns generated within these savings and investment vehicles (including interest, capital gains and dividends) and withdrawals will be tax exempt.
+Returns generated within these savings and investment vehicles (including interest, capital gains and dividends) and withdrawals will be tax-exempt.
 Aggregate annual contributions could be limited to R30 000 per year per taxpayer, with a lifetime limit of R500 000, to ensure that high net-worth individuals do not benefit disproportionately.
+Where the annual or lifetime limits are exceeded, a penalty of 40% of the excess capital contributed is imposed.

 The 2020 Budget Review pronounced that the annual limit on contributions to tax-free savings accounts would increase from R33 000 to R36 000 from 1 March 2020.
+This remained unchanged.